dcarrera10/BeneathTheIce/README.md

 # BeneathTheIce
-A competitve multiplayer Quake level for two to four players.
+*A competitve multiplayer Quake level for two to four players.
-For more info, including a project manifesto and design process journal, see the [project wiki](linktowiki)!
+*For more info, including a project manifesto and design process journal, see the !